Kandibalay/kdpsuccessguidelms/README.md

   # LMS Landing Page

-  This is a code bundle for LMS Landing Page.
-The original project is available at https://www.figma.com/design/xXTJsMZII9cZPXbuc30GJ5/LMS-Landing-Page.
+  This is a code bundle for KDP Success Guide webapp.
+Created by Ganiyat and Promise

   ## Running the code